-As an employer, you are required to prepare a federal Wage and Tax Statement (Form W-2) for each of your employees.
-You must provide your employees with their 2023 Form W-2 by January 31, 2024.
-Prepare the Form W-2 on the federal/state four-part paper form.
+Employers must prepare a federal Wage and Tax Statement (Form W-2) for each employee.
+You must provide your employees with their 2025 Form W-2 by February 2, 2026.

-If you need information on Form W-2 reporting requirements, refer to the Internal Revenue Service (IRS) Employer's Tax Guide (Publication 15, Circular E).
-For instructions on completing Form W-2, refer to the IRS publication 2023 General Instructions for Forms W-2 and W-3 available online by visiting the IRS (irs.gov) or contact the IRS at 1-800-829-3676.
+For information on Form W-2 reporting requirements, refer to the Internal Revenue Service (IRS) (irs. gov) Employer's Tax Guide (Publication 15, Circular E).
+For instructions on completing Form W-2, refer to the IRS 2025 General Instructions for Forms W-2 and W-3 available online by visiting the IRS (irs.gov) or contact the IRS at 1-800-829-3676.

-In addition to the federal information required, you must include California Personal Income Tax (PIT) wages, PIT withheld, and State Disability Insurance (SDI) withheld in the following Form W-2 boxes:
+In addition to the federal information required, you must include California Personal Income Tax (PIT) wages, PIT withheld (if any), and State Disability Insurance (SDI) withheld in the following Form W-2 boxes:

-FORM W-2 Box Enter Box 16 (State wages, tips, etc.) California PIT wages Box 17 (State income tax) California PIT withheld (if any) Box 19 (Local income tax) The abbreviation CASDI and SDI withheld
+Form W-2 Вох Enter Box 16 (State wages, tips, etc.) California PIT wages Box 17 (State income tax) California PIT withheld (if any) Box 19 (Local income tax) The abbreviation CASDI and SDI withheld

 - If Box 19 has local taxes, use Box 14, Other.
-If no boxes are available, you are required to provide your employees with a separate written statement containing: - Name of household employer, address, federal employer identification number (FEIN), and the EDD eight-digit employer payroll tax account numbers. - The employee's name, address, and Social Security number. - The amount of SDI withheld and/or paid directly by you. - If the wages were not subject to SDI, show CASDI 0 (zero). - If you paid SDI taxes without withholding the SDI from the employee's wages, you should show the SDI taxes as if they were withheld and increase the amount you report according to the formula shown on the Information Sheet: Social Security/Medicare/State Disability Insurance/Federal Income Taxes Paid by an Employer (DE 231Q) (PDF) (edd.ca.gov/pdf_pub_ctr/de231q.pdf).
+If no boxes are available, you must provide your employees with a separate written statement containing: - Name of household employer, address, federal employer identification number (FEIN), and the EDD eight-digit employer payroll tax account number. - The employee's name, address, and Social Security number. - \circ $\;$ The amount of SDI withheld and paid directly by you. - If the wages were not subject to SDI, show CASDI 0 (zero). - If you paid SDI taxes without withholding the SDI from the employee's wages, you should show the SDI taxes as if they were withheld and increase the amount you report according to the formula shown on the Information Sheet: Social Security/Medicare/State Disability Insurance/Federal Income Taxes Paid by an Employer (DE 231Q) (PDF) (edd.ca.gov/pdf_pub_ctr/de231q.pdf).